borisbabic/d0nkey.top/README.md

 There are pre-commit hooks available, see https://pre-commit.com/ for usage

 Otherwise run check the format (`mix format`) and the static analysis (`mix credo`)

-## Tests
-Test what makes sense to be tested :) (if I haven't yet added tests you can skip this :sweat_smile:)

 ## Commits
 https://chris.beams.io/posts/git-commit/#seven-rules